sanikagodbole/jade/README.md

 ## Jade - A tool to streamline VFX Pipeline

 ### Introduction
-This tool is use to streamline the creation of the folder structure for pipeline creation, update and versioning.
+This tool is used to streamline the creation of the folder structure for pipeline creation, update and versioning.

 ---